Skip to main content

 Business isn’t about numbers.
 It’s about people.
 I thrive on turning around failed projects and floundering companies others have given up on.

-Throughout my career, I’ve earned the trust of both individuals and companies through diligence and commitment to integrity.
-I’ve maintained these relationships over the eight years I’ve spent helping people succeed.
+Throughout my career, I’ve earned the trust of individuals and companies through diligence and a commitment to integrity.
+I’ve kept those relationships over the eight years I’ve spent helping people succeed.

 Write Your Own:

-• Open your statement with a hook that challenges perceptions about your industry.
-Just be careful not to do this in a way that could be seen as arrogant or rude.
-Avoid this by expanding the vision of what people usually think of rather than dismissing industry standards or norms.
+• Open with a hook that challenges a perception about your industry.
+Just be careful not to sound arrogant or rude.
+Do it by expanding what people usually picture rather than dismissing industry norms.

-• Lead into how your values have contributed to your success.
+• Lead into how your values have driven your success.

-• Wrap it up with a compelling statement that makes you stand out.
+• Wrap up with a compelling line that makes you stand out.

 The Advantages of Having a Personal Value Statement

-1. A personal value statement can give you a competitive edge.
+1. It can give you a competitive edge.

 2. It acts as an anchor for making decisions.